openjdk/panama-foreign/doc/panama_ffi.md

 | `char*`<br />`int**`<br /> ...                               | `ADDRESS`      | `Addressable`<br />`MemoryAddress` |
 | `struct Point { int x; int y; };`<br />`union Choice { float a; int b; };`<br />... | `GroupLayout`  | `MemorySegment`                    |

-Note that all C pointer types are modelled using the `ADDRESS` layout constant; the Java carrier type associated with this layout is either `Addressable` or `MemoryAddress` depending on whether the layout appears in a parameter position (resp. return position) in the function descriptor associated with a downcall method handle (resp. upcall stub).
-This maximizes applicability of e.g. downcall method handles, ensuring that any implementation of `Addressable` (e.g. memory segments, memory address, upcall stubs, va lists) can be passed where a pointer is expected.
+Note that all C pointer types are modelled using the `ADDRESS` layout constant; the Java carrier type associated with this layout is either `Addressable` or `MemoryAddress` depending on where the layout occurs in the function descriptor.
+For downcall method handles, for instance, the `Addressable` carrier is used when the `ADDRESS` layout occurs in a parameter position of the corresponding function descriptor.
+This maximizes applicability of a downcall method handles, ensuring that any implementation of `Addressable` (e.g. memory segments, memory address, upcall stubs, va lists) can be passed where a pointer is expected.

 A tool, such as `jextract`, will generate all the required C layouts (for scalars and structs/unions) *automatically*, so that clients do not have to worry about platform-dependent details such as sizes, alignment constraints and padding.